enso-org/enso/doc/rust-style-guide.md

    descriptive, and make sure you search for it before using it, in case it is already in use.
 2. **Source Note:** This is the comment itself, which is a large block comment placed after the first function in which it is referred to in the module.
-It uses the scala block-comment syntax `/* ... */`, and the first line names the note using the same referrer as above: `/* Note [Note Name]`.
-The name(s) in the note are underlined using a string of the `~` (tilde) character.
+The first line names the note using the same referrer as above:
+   `// Note [Note Name]`.
+The name(s) in the note are underlined using a string of the `=` (equals) character.

 A source note may contain sections within it where necessary.
 These are titled using the following syntax: `== Note [Note Name (Section Name)]`, and can be